Beauty, Fashion and Fine Art Photographer, USA

 In addition he also began working as a photographic consultant and special photographer on feature films.
 Access to European editorial markets and major cosmetic accounts lured Douglas to New York in 1982.
 His editorial assignments brought him primarily to Italy where he spent extensive amounts of time working for Amica, Lei, and Italian Vogue.
 His celebrity editorial clients include Jacqueline Bisset, Jane Fonda, Shirley MacLaine, Dolly Parton, Brooke Shields, Andie MacDowell and Sharon Stone.

 Dublerʼs innovative techniques and his consistent ability to reproduce accurate, pleasing skin tones with minimal retouching has produced a client list of major cosmetic companies including Max Factor, Revlon, Clairol, Coty, Redken, Avon, Charles of the Ritz, Sally Hansen, and Alexandra de Markoff.
 His commercial successes have been recognized by the industry with awards from the Starch Report, Communication Arts, Art Directors Club and Clio.

-For the past decade, Douglas has been working as a creative director/photographer for the majority of his clients.
+For the past two decades, Douglas has been working as a creative director/photographer for the majority of his clients.
 Prompted by his desire to be involved at the conceptual phase of a project, he finds the challenge more fulfilling and is a vocal advocate of this holistic approach to the type of images he creates.
-Recent clients in this phase of his career are LVMH, Paspalley Pearls, CNN, Epson, Broncolor and Nik Software.
+Recent clients in this phase of his career are LVMH, Paspalley Pearls, CNN, Epson, Broncolor, Nikon and Nik Software.